mieskolainen/SPARSE-codec/README.md

 See main_*.m for more information

-Mikael Mieskolainen, SGN-4200 course project, TUT, 2011
+Mikael Mieskolainen, SGN-4200 Course Project, TUT, 2011